 Simon published another article in First Reference Blogs on constructive dismissals entitled, ‘Court rules that delay in implementing a promotion did not constitute a “constructive dismissal”’.
 A link to this decision can be found here.

-Simon contributed another article to First Reference entitled Working Notice: A Refresher.
-A copy of this article can be found here.
+Simon published another article on First Reference Blogs on a recent Ontario Human Rights Tribunal decision on Workplace Sexual Harassment.
+A copy of the article can be found here.